How to Organize Wires behind the Desk to Hide Cords & Clutters?

 These cable organizer clips don't keep your cables off the floor but are great at keeping all the cables away from each other.
 It is really beneficial for you to organize wires under the desk.
 From an aesthetic point of view, this option is a great pick.
 Moreover, they are not very expensive.
 The cable organizes clip also keeps your cable from falling off the desk because of the weight and their sticky nature.
 You can buy them in different colors and at a price lower than $10.

-If you are not looking for a detailed cable management process to organize office desk wires, then a cord sleeve is ideal for you.
+If you are not looking for a detailed cable management process to organize computer cords, then a cord sleeve is ideal for you.
 Cord sleeve is like a sheet that comes in varying lengths.
 A cord sleeve is a pipe-type structure wrapped around all the cables and keeps them in one place.
 So instead of multiple cables, you get one thick cable with a protective covering over it.

 Wall Cable Channel

 This is a commonly seen installation in workplaces and even homes when you want to organize wires behind a desk easily.
 A Wall cable channel is a plastic channel built around your cables to keep them in place.
 It is a neat and tidy option and also useful in the long run.
 But if you need to remove a single cable out of all, this option is a nightmare.
 As the wall cable channel is fixed and mounted with screws, you cannot hold the screwdriver and begin the operation every other day.

 Another pocket-friendly option to organize computer wires under the desk that lies below the range of $10.
 Cable clips are sticky clips that can be stuck to any surface.
 You can pass the cables through them and keep the cables straight.
 Cable clips come in many sizes.
 From a single cable to several, there is an option to organize multiple cables at once.